Hamilton wins thrilling Saudi Arabian GP

 Verstappen continued in the lead, but finally let Hamilton by into the last corner again six laps later and the race was settled.

-Verstappen goes into the final race as the championship leader, on win count back, which means that Hamilton has to beat him to win an eighth world title.
+Verstappen goes into the final race as the championship leader, on win count back, which means Hamilton has to beat him to win an eighth world title.

-Behind them, Mercedes driver Valtteri Bottas took third from Ocon on the run to the final corner.
-McLaren's Daniel Ricciardo, another driver to benefit from not stopping under the first safety car was fifth ahead of Alpha Tauri's Pierre Gasly and the Ferraris of Charles Leclerc and Carlos Sainz.
+Behind them, Bottas took third from Ocon on the run to the final corner.
+McLaren's Daniel Ricciardo, another driver to benefit from not stopping under the first safety car was fifth ahead of Alpha Tauri's Pierre Gasly and the Ferraris of Leclerc and Carlos Sainz Jnr.

 Driver of the day